javascript-studio/schema/README.md

     - `unshift` when `unshift` is called on an array
     - `shift` when `shift` is called on an array
     - `splice` when `splice` is called on an array
-- `data = schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.
+- `data = my_schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.
 Throws if the given object is not a schema writer.
-- `data = schema.raw(reader_or_writer)`: returns the unwrapped data without
+- `data = my_schema.raw(reader_or_writer)`: returns the unwrapped data without
   checking if any properties are missing in the given writer.
 Throws if the given object is not a schema reader or writer.

 ## License